RPLaine/djangotest/README.md

 1. Django connects to an external PostgreSQL databse.
 2. Local server redirects immediately to "createdata" app.
 3. "Createdata" app allows user to create, edit and delete single-text data from the database.
+4. Applied Bootstrap 5 outlook.
-4. The webpage autofocuses on the form field.
+5. The webpage autofocuses on the form field.
-5. The application divides database data into pages when there are over 10 items in the database. (unfinished)
+6. The application divides database data into pages when there are over 10 items in the database. (unfinished)

 Examples:
 <img src="img/screen.png" alt="example1">